Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 ↓

-Early Warning Signs: How to Detect Underpricing 6-12 Weeks Before Crisis
+Early Warning Signs: How To Detect Underpricing 6–12 Weeks Before A Pricing Crisis

-You don’t wake up one day charging $25K below market rate.
-You drift there through small fear-based decisions that compound into chronic underpricing.
+You don’t suddenly start charging 25K below the market rate.
+You slowly drift there through a series of small, fear‑based decisions that build up into chronic underpricing.

-These 8 signals appear 6-12 weeks before the margin squeeze hits.
-Catch them early, prevent the $25K annual loss.
+These eight signals show up 6–12 weeks before the margin squeeze hits.
+If you catch them early, you can avoid the 25K yearly loss.

 Warning Sign 1: Closing 90%+ Proposals